 - live with them

-- don’t live with them but consider yourself married, eg your partner usually lives and works abroad
+- don’t live with them but consider yourself married, for example if your partner usually lives and works abroad

-Earned and unearned income (eg benefits, pension or investments) for a certain tax year will be assessed.
+Earned and unearned income (such as benefits, pension or investments) for a certain tax year will be assessed.
 The tax year chosen will depend on the academic year you’re applying for.

 |Academic year||Tax year assessed|